hesco/hesco-weave/README.md

            public_ip => 'your.public.ip.addr',
     }

-## Use weave::firewall::listen_to_peer
+### Use weave::firewall::listen_to_peer

 Currently the weave command line script does not manage this for you, but its documentation advises that you need to open up your firewall to permit tcp and udp packets between the weave routers on your peer'd docker hosts.
-This defined type exists to make that easy, using the power of puppetlabs/firewall module underneath.
+This defined type exists to make that easy, using the power of puppetlabs/firewall module underneath to create appropriate INGRESS and EGRESS rules.
 You can use it like so:

     if $::ipaddress_eth0 != '<routable.ip_address.for.peered_docker_host>' {
       weave::firewall::listen_to_peer { "weave_listen_to_peer_<routable.ip_address.for.peered_docker_host>": peer => '<routable.ip_address.for.peered_docker_host>' }